iiab/iiab/roles/proot_services/README.md

    Optionally, security can be improved by using standard SSH key-based authentication via the `~/.ssh/authorized_keys` file.

-2. Start the SSH service from Termux: (not PRoot Distro)
+4. Start the SSH service.
+At Termux's high-level CLI, run:

    ```
    sshd